 However, a natural material requires a little more care and attention.
 Stone is porous, so sealing the tiles is critical, and harsh cleaning products may damage the surface.
 Also be aware it will mark and wear with time – but for me, that’s part of the charm.

-Concrete, clay & encaustic tiles
+Buying tiles: concrete, clay & encaustic tiles

 Cement or encaustic tiles have become increasingly popular – I suspect it’s due to the colour and pattern choice.

 Similarly, concrete tiles are popular too and come in a wide range of designs and shades – all with an urban, industrial-style feel.

 If you prefer a more traditional look, terracotta tiles are made of clay and then fired, which creates a more artisan style.
 Usually unglazed, their natural earthy tones provide a beautiful rustic look.

 A big trend, terrazzo is a classic Italian design made with composite materials poured in place or, for tiles, precast.
 It consists of chips of marble, quartz, granite, glass, and other suitable materials combined with a binder and polished to create a smooth surface.